Vanbliser/alx-system_engineering-devops/0x00-shell_basics/README.md

+## 0x00.
+Shell, basics

+### This project contains the following scripts

+* 0-current_working_directory
-A script that prints working directory
+  :	A script that prints the absolute path name of the current working directory.

+* 1-listit
+  :	Display the contents list of your current directory.